ZeissVisionScienceLab/HMD-FOV/comparisonwOffSpecs.md

 ## FoV Table
 The following table shows a comparison between the values reported by the manufacturer and the ones we obtained.
 For comparison we also include the rendered values as reported by <a href="https://risa2000.github.io/hmdgdb/"> Richard Musil's database</a>.

+As it can be observed, manufacturers' claims are usually not met.
+The HMD's FoV is smaller than what they report.

+We recommend that in the future, manufacturers provide a more accurate FoV report.
+Including the average eye relief distance and how the FOV was measured.

 <div id="tableTex">
     <table>
         <thead>